Rei-SwitchBot/faq/en-us/Meter.md

 Note:

-1. If you do not enable the cloud service for the Meter, the temperature and humidity data displayed in the widget will be the data at the time it is added and will not be updated forever.
+1. If you do not enable the cloud service for the Meter/Meter Plus, the temperature and humidity data displayed in the widget will be the data at the time it is added and will not be updated forever.

 2. Long press on the

-Meter
+Meter/Meter Plus

 widget -> Edit Widget to change to other

-Meter
+Meter/Meter Plus

 data and display it, but it is not possible to change to temperature and humidity of Outdoor Meter and Hub 2.